10 Best Guitar Frets

 Final Recommendation

-If you want the most streamlined installation and professional results, a pre-cut, pre-radiused set from a respected luthier supplier is the safest investment.
+If you want the most streamlined installation and consistent results, a pre-cut, pre-radiused set from a respected luthier supplier is the safest investment.
 For players who prioritize durability above all else, stainless steel jumbo wire extends the interval between refrets considerably.
 Those restoring vintage instruments or working within a tight budget should look for traditional nickel silver or cupronickel sets that match the original fingerboard dimensions.